IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Security.JWT/README.md

 >[!NOTE]
 >
-> If you were looking to make use of Azure EntraID or Azure AD B2C, you will need to look at the `Intent.Security.MSAL` module instead.
+> If you were looking to make use of an Azure EntraID or Azure AD B2C solution, you will need to look at the `Intent.Security.MSAL` module instead.

 ## Getting Started